Early Short Wave Listening, Numbers Stations, The Woodpecker etc

-The S-120 has only 4 tubes; no RF amplifier stage, so it was pretty deaf well into the higher short wave bands.
+Behind that stylish front panel the S-120 has only 4 tubes; no RF amplifier stage, so it was pretty deaf well into the higher short wave bands.
 The circuit is nearly identical to the early S-38 sets but they used Octal tubes versus the 7-pin miniatures of the S-120.
 The S-120 also replaced the S-38’s rectifier tube with a selenium stack in the half-wave bridge power supply.
 1940’s Tech.

 The Ameco PCL-P 2-Nuvistor cascode preamp helps considerably!

 The preamp adds the critical RF stage plus tuned preselection to reduce image response..

 The Hallicrafters S-120 ad from 1961.
 Politically Incorrect these days (but still accurate) .
 Yes, I heard him.
 Comrade Castro: When the “cure” is vastly worse than the “disease”.
 I listened/en to it all go down, from various sources, in real time.
 “IT’S THE EMBARGO!”
 Ummm, no.